ARBOR DAY CELEBRATION – MARCH 3, 2018

 The second year, the two foresters said, "Hey, what if we made this thing a race?
 What if we gave people a chance to celebrate Arbor Day with a 25-mile bike tour, a 5K run, or a 10K run and a bike race?
 And what if we added something for families too?"

 Thus began the Arbor Day Celebration.
-Currently, the event features a timed 5K, a timed 10K which are both certified by US Track & Field.
-Event also features a 25-mile bike tour (no timer, no pressure) and a Family Fun Walk (get those kids up and out!).
+Currently, the event features a timed 5K, a timed 10K.
+The event also features a 25-mile bike tour (no timer, no pressure) and a Family Fun Walk (get those kids up and out!).

 You see, Mark and Salvador love trees, and so does our city, and since Arbor Day is really about celebrating and protecting the trees that make this earth the beautiful blue and green globe that it is, we wanted to do our part to make our community and our world a better, brighter, and healthier place.
 For that reason, we will also give away trees every year, as well as have the planting of trees in one of our city parks.